Where I Am Now after 3 Years of Grieving the Loss of My Son

 Dylan loved me deeply, I raised him much of his life as a single mom, we were close by necessity and circumstance, I adored and loved my son, and I put my all into this one incredibly precious baby boy.
 I played mom/dad for many years, which of course, in the end, never quite works because who can be everything to everyone?
 Not me, certainly, though I tried for a number of years to do it all for Dylan.

-3 years.
-I’ve gone in hard, full-on, braced and whipped and tumbled everywhere by the greatest storm of tragedy I’ll ever know in this life.
+3 years I’ve gone in hard, full-on, braced and tumbled everywhere by the greatest storm of tragedy I’ll ever know in this life.

 I do not know if what I’ve learned and acquired along the way will help you, but if it does, then know this is how it works for me–